kamillionlabs/hateoflux/README.md

     * Uses custom names for @PathVariable and @RequestParam
     * "templated" attribute is set depending on whether href is a template
     * Link.of(template string with _query_ parameters)
+* Query parameters (@RequestParam) can be collections
+    * Can be used either manually with Link.expand(href, map) or
+    * with linkTo() on a Controller method. @Composite can be used to influence rendering of the list of variables (akin to Spring's @NonComposite)
 * Representation model equivalents
     * EntityModel
     * CollectionModel